NeoZorK/neozork-hld-prediction/docs/Docker-README.md

 ## Docker Files Structure

-All Docker-related files are organized in the `docker/` directory:
+All Docker-related files are organized in the root directory:

-- `docker/Dockerfile` - The main Dockerfile for building the application image
+- `Dockerfile` - The main Dockerfile for building the application image
-- `docker/docker-entrypoint.sh` - Entrypoint script that configures and runs the application inside the container
+- `docker-entrypoint.sh` - Entrypoint script that configures and runs the application inside the container

-The `docker-compose.yml` file remains in the root directory for easier access.
+- `docker-compose.yml` - File for Docker Compose configuration

 ## Building and Running